-ETH and UZH students can get 3 ECTS for participating in this course (performance assessment: short oral exam).
+ETH and UZH students can get 3 ECTS for participating in this course (performance assessment: short oral exam on 20.09.2019 between 2pm and 6pm at the TNU).
 If you are interested in getting ECTS, please also register on ETH mystudies or on the UZH catalogue.

 The first day covers topics in Psychiatry providing a conceptual basis for the type of questions that Computational Psychiatry will need to address.

 The second day explains basic modelling principles and covers models of perception and learning (Bayesian Models of Perception, Bayesian Hierarchical Learning, Predictive Coding, Reinforcement Learning)

 The third day includes models of planning and decision making (Active Inference, Drift Diffusion Models), Machine Learning, Biophysical Models (DCMs), and advanced models of connectivity (Whole Brain Models).

 The fourth day features a series of talks by leading scientists on the applications of Computational Psychiatry, including a panel discussion on the challenges and future of Computational Psychiatry.